Partial Identification in Moment Models with Incomplete Data--A Conditional Optimal Transport Approach: Identified Set for and its COT Characterization

-As long as $X$ is not independent of both $Y_{1}$ and $Y_{0}$, we expect the identified set $\Theta_{I}$ to be smaller than $\Theta^{O}$.
-This is in sharp contrast to the complete data case with identified $\theta^{\ast}$, where $X$ would be irrelevant as far as identification of $\theta^{\ast}$ is concerned.
-In general, the stronger $X$ and $Y_{1}$ (or $Y_{0}$) are dependent on each other, the smaller is the identified set for $\theta^{\ast}$.
-When one of $Y_{1}$ and $Y_{0}$ is perfectly dependent on $X$, the identified set becomes the one for complete data, and $\theta^{\ast}$ is point identified under the standard rank condition.
-We show this result in the following proposition for the case where $Y_{0}$ is perfectly dependent on $X$.
+Proposition \ref{Prop:: Theta O} extends Theorem 3.3 in \cite{fan2017partial} established for Fr\'{e}chet problem (\ref{Eq: Univariate}) with univariate $Y_{1}$ and $Y_{0}$.
+As long as $X_{np}$ is not independent of both $Y_{1}$ and $Y_{0}$, we expect the covariate-assisted identified set $\Theta_{I}$ to be smaller than $\Theta^{O}$.
+In general, the stronger $X$ and $Y_{1}$ (or $Y_{0}$) are dependent on each other, the smaller is the covariate-assisted identified set for $\theta^{\ast}$.
+The second part of the proposition shows that if the conditional measure $\mu_{0\mid x}$ is Dirac at $g_{0}(x)$, then $\Theta_{I}$ reduces to the identified set for the moment model with complete data $(Y_{1},X)$.
+Therefore, when one of $Y_{1}$ and $Y_{0}$ is perfectly dependent on $X$, $\theta^{\ast}$ is point identified under the standard rank condition.
 Without the common $X$ in both datasets, this would only be possible in the extreme case that one of $Y_{1}$ and $Y_{0}$ is constant almost surely.

-\begin{proposition} Under Assumption \ref{assump::Smoothness-conditioning}, if the conditional measure $\mu_{0\mid x}$ is Dirac at $g_{0}(x)$, then $\Theta_{I}$ reduces to the identified set for the moment model with complete data: